zudochkin/awesome-newsletters/README.md

 #### React

-- [This Week In React](https://thisweekinreact.com).
-Weekly newsletter for experienced React and React-Native developers.
-- [React Newsletter](https://reactnewsletter.com/).
-The free, weekly newsletter of the best React.js news and articles.
-- [React Native Newsletter](https://reactnativenewsletter.com/).
-Free occasional summary of React Native news, articles, issues & pull requests, libraries and apps.
-- [React Native Now](https://reactnativenow.com/).
-Hand picking the best React Native news, tutorials, libraries, articles, and videos.
 - [React Digest](https://reactdigest.net/).
-A weekly newsletter for React developers with top 5 links.
-[Archive](https://reactdigest.net/digests).
+A carefully curated weekly newsletter for React developers.
 - [React Status](https://react.statuscode.com/).
 A weekly roundup of the latest React and React Native links and tutorials.
 - [Awesome React Newsletter](https://react.libhunt.com/newsletter).
 A weekly overview of the most popular React news, articles and libraries.
+- [This Week In React](https://thisweekinreact.com).
+Weekly newsletter for experienced React and React-Native developers.
 - [Nextjs Weekly](https://nextjsweekly.com/).
 A newsletter of the best Next.js articles, tools and projects.

 #### EmberJS